akhealth/EIS-Modernization/procurement-strategy.md

 ### Articulating goals, not requirements

-We want our solicitations to focus less on prescribing specific technologies and more on the solutions and outcomes we hope to achieve with our vendor partners.
+We want our solicitations to focus less on prescribing specific business requirements and more on the solutions and outcomes we hope to achieve with our vendor partners.
 This will allow vendors to offer more creative, innovative approaches to the challenges we face.

 ### Vendor collaboration